 “A night like Yaldā, the evening of your separation has grown long, there is no trace of dawn / Come to my humble dwelling and make it, like a radiant sun, into day.”

-The Tavern World
+I. The Tavern and Wine-Feast

 Wall painting from Chehel Sotūn Palace, Isfahan, Iran, 17th century.
 A figure reclines in a garden, holding a wine flask aloft.